Performing Artist

-Zjana is a multicultural choreographer and dancer creating contemporary dance performances inspired by books, fashion, art, multiculturalism, and science.
-Her works are at the edge of the natural physical world and virtual digital spaces.
-Her dance projects bring together layered perspectives on the physical, virtual, imaginative and real and explore the possibilities of dance to open up new perspectives and escape conventional norms.
-Trained as a classical ballet dancer and performing as a contemporary dancer for some renowned choreographers, her practice as a dance artist spans mainly live performances but also film, video, projection, dance for camera, and VR | AR.
+My works are at the edge of the natural physical world and virtual digital spaces.
+My dance projects bring together layered perspectives on the physical, virtual, imaginative and real and explore the possibilities of dance to open up new perspectives and escape conventional norms.
+Trained as a classical ballet dancer and performing as a contemporary dancer mu practice as a dance and digital artist spans mainly live performances but also film, video, projection, dance for camera, and VR | AR.

-Zjana's recent works focus on the body and its environment which includes the physical natural world of forest, oceans, land and sky and the virtual digital space of VR | AR.
-As a dancer and dance maker Zjana enjoys exploring new technologies and how they can intersect with embodied physical dance practice and believes the process of art and dance making can be a way to build diverse communities.
+My recent works focus on the body and its environment which includes the physical natural world of forest, oceans, land and sky and the virtual digital space of VR | AR.
+As a dancer and dance maker I enjoy exploring new technologies and how they might intersect with embodied physical dance practice.
+I see dance as a lens through which to understand the world.

-Her current works ask what will the future of embodiment be?
+My current works ask what will the future of embodiment be?
 What is nature if we grew up on the internet?
 And is the 'self' lost somewhere online?

-Live Dance and AR
+Live Dance and Augmented Reality

 Performed at